Yueleng/react-tutorial/effects_reducers_context.md

 - Only call React Hooks at the Top Level.
 Don't call them in nested functions; Don't call them in any block statements(`if` statement for example).
 - React Hooks cannot be called inside a callback.
 React Hooks must be called in a React function component or a custom React Hook function.
 - Always add everythin you refer to inside of `useEffect()` as a dependency.

+## Expose your ref

+- You can use `useImperativeHandle` and `React.forwardRef` to forward your `ref` to the parent component.
+See the example of `react-side-effect-project/../Input.js` and `react-side-effect-project/../App.js`